williamiommi/sanity-plugin-icon-manager/README.md

 ## ⚡️ Features

 - Sanity v3 plugin
-- Icons are customizable
+- Customizable icons
-- Store the svg code in Sanity
+- SVG code stored in Sanity
 - Media preview component for your entry
 - Download or copy to clipboard your icon
 - Presence and Change Indicator preserved